Who We Are

 Embry Clark

-Embry Clark spent thirteen years as a bookseller and manager at Bauman Rare Books.
-As a collector, she focuses on the illustrative arts.
-As a reader, she hoards poetry, true crime, queer romance, and non-fiction about interesting weirdos.
+Embry Clark spent thirteen years as a bookseller and manager at Bauman Rare Books before joining TPM in 2021.
+She reads mostly true crime, queer romance, poetry, and non-fiction about interesting weirdos.
+As a collector, she's devoid of all discipline.
 Her degrees (from Beloit College and the University of Nevada, Las Vegas) are in poetry.

 Cloud Guillén